-A riparian defense is a structure or set of structures designed to protect riverbanks.
-They are designed to safeguard these areas against phenomena such as fluvial erosion (caused by the erosion of banks due to water flow), flooding, river overflows, or the undermining of slopes and adjacent structures.
+Riverbank protection systems consist of structures or a set of works designed to protect riverbanks.
+They are intended to safeguard these areas against phenomena such as fluvial erosion (caused by the wearing of riverbanks due to water flow), flooding, river overflows, and the scouring of slopes and adjacent structures.

-Various geosynthetics are used in their construction, including geocells, hydrobags, sheet piles, and textile forms.
-These materials allow for the development of efficient solutions adaptable to all types of geotechnical conditions, with the goal of providing stability and integrity to riparian areas.
+For their construction, various geosynthetics are employed, including geocells, hydro-bags, sheet piles, and textile formworks.
+These materials allow the development of efficient and adaptable solutions under all types of geotechnical conditions, with the objective of providing stability and integrity to riverbank zones.

 Products used